eltoncrego/trello-clone/README.md

 # Trello Clone
 This repo was created for me to practice building a larger React application.
-I've based it heavily on some pretty popular posts.
+I've based it heavily on some pretty popular repositories.

 First off, I'd like to credit the architecture and organization to [Ivor Reic](https://github.com/oldboyxx)!
 His [Jira Clone Project](https://github.com/oldboyxx/jira_clone) is honestly inspiring to say the least and I strive to create projects that are as neat as that repo.